phalcon/documentation/docs/api/phalcon_domain.md

 Sets the payload status.

+Status values are drawn from the `Status` vocabulary.

+@see Status

 ## Domain\Payload\PayloadFactory

 <span class="badge badge--class">Class</span>
 [:material-github: Source on GitHub](https://github.com/phalcon/cphalcon/blob/5.0.x/phalcon/Domain/Payload/PayloadFactory.zep){ .src-btn }

-Factory to create payload objects
+Factory to create payload objects.

+It exists so that payload creation can be registered as a service in the DI container and substituted in tests, rather than constructing `Payload` instances directly.

 <div class="api-tree" markdown>